aseemanand/pycatcher/README.md

 <hr style="border:1.25px solid gray">

 ### Summary of Package Functions
-* `detect_outliers(df):` Detect outliers in a time-series dataframe using seasonal trend decomposition when there is at least 2 years of data, otherwise we can use Inter Quartile Range (IQR) for smaller timeframe.
+* `detect_outliers(df):` Detect outliers in a time-series dataframe using seasonal trend decomposition.
 * `detect_outliers_today(df):` Detect outliers for the current date in a time-series dataframe.
 * `detect_outliers_latest(df):` Detect latest outliers in a time-series dataframe.
 * `detect_outliers_iqr(df):` Detect outliers in a time-series dataframe when there's less than 2 years of data.